hanzoai/genjo/EVAL.md

 |Internal toolkit|68.4|41.9|82.4|78.3|29.6|33.5|59.8|57.6|
 |`lm-eval`|66.5|19.6|82.1|67.3|27.3|33.5|36.6|57.0|

 We found that for benchmarks such as MMLU-Pro, GSM8K, and HumanEval, the results obtained using `lm-eval` are significantly lower than expected.
-Once we resolve the issues affecting the evaluation of LLaMA3-8B-Instruct, we will release the evaluation code for LLaDA-Instruct.
+Once we resolve the issues affecting the evaluation of LLaMA3-8B-Instruct, we will release the evaluation code for Genjo-Instruct.

 If you have any suggestions or feedback on this BUG, please feel free to contact us via email at nieshen@ruc.edu.cn or reach out via WhatsApp/WeChat at (+86) 18809295303.
 We would greatly appreciate it.